elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_03.md

 2. Podman https://podman-desktop.io

-# Applying our new Container skills
+# Next chapter: Applying our new Container skills to a real Python script
 In our next and final section we will take the Elixir Reproducibility workflow and build it into a supportive container.